Amitro123/automation-service/README.md

 4. Dashboard displays real mutation score

 See [`.github/workflows/MUTATION_TESTING.md`](.github/workflows/MUTATION_TESTING.md) for details.
  On Windows, the feature will show as "skipped" with instructions.
-Run mutation tests in CI for best results.
+Run mutation tests in CI for best results. for detailed setup and API integration instructions.

 ## 🌐 Deployment